Dynamics on Trees of Spheres: Rescaling-limits

 \subsection{{Theorem \ref{alpha}} and further considerations}

-\begin{proof}[{Theorem \ref{alpha}}] Take a sequence $(f_n)_n$ in $\Rat_d$ for $d\geq 2$ and suppose that it has strictly more then $p>2d-2$ dynamically independent rescalings for witch the associated rescaling limits are non post-critically finite.
-Then according to Theorem \ref{proparbrplin}, passing to a subsequence, there exists a portrait ${\bf F}$, a sequence ${(f_n,y_n,z_n)_n\in\Rat_{{\bf F},X}}$ and a dynamical system between trees of spheres $(\F,\T^{ X})$ such that
+\begin{proof}[{Theorem \ref{alpha}}] Take a sequence $(f_n)_n$ in $\Rat_d$ for $d\geq 2$ and suppose that it has strictly more then $p>2d-2$ dynamically independent rescalings for which the associated rescaling limits are non post-critically finite.
+Then according to Theorem \ref{intro3}, passing to a subsequence, there exist a portrait ${\bf F}$, a sequence ${(f_n,y_n,z_n)_n\in\Rat_{{\bf F},X}}$ and a dynamical system between trees of spheres $(\F,\T^{ X})$ such that

-thus according to Theorem \ref{lienkiwi} these classes of dynamically independent rescalings are associated to critic periodic cycles of spheres with a non post-critically finite associated cover.
-As ${\bf F}$ has degree $d$ because the $f_n$ lie in $\Rat_d$ this contradicts corollary \ref{corokiwi1}. \end{proof}
+thus according to Theorem \ref{lienkiwi0} these classes of dynamically independent rescalings are associated to critic periodic cycles of spheres with a non post-critically finite associated cover.
+As ${\bf F}$ has degree $d$, because the $f_n$ lye in $\Rat_d$, this contradicts Theorem \ref{thmkiw1}. \end{proof}

-We can see from the proof of Theorem \ref{proparbrplin} that it is sufficient to mark some cycles to find the rescaling-limits but there is still an important question.
+We can see from the proof of Theorem \ref{intro3} that it is sufficient to mark some cycles to find the rescaling-limits but there is still an important question.